IndiGo's chief praises unprecedented progress in Indian aviation sector | Business

 - India

-By Shailesh Yadav Rajat Bhatia, the Group Managing Director of InterGlobe, the parent company of India's largest airline IndiGo, lauded the remarkable advancements in India's aviation sector.
+By Shailesh Yadav Rahul Bhatia, the Group Managing Director of InterGlobe, the parent company of India's largest airline IndiGo, lauded the remarkable advancements in India's aviation sector.

 Bhatia emphasised, "The way this government is working in the aviation sector, I have never seen it before in my thirty years."
 In an exclusive interview with ANI, Bhatia highlighted the significant expansion of airport infrastructure, emphasising its transformative impact on air travel accessibility.